They were our main competition

-“Having been a Jeanneau Dealer in the UK for almost 20 years, I always considered Beneteau as the main competition to the Jeanneau Dealer Network.
+“Having been a Jeanneau Dealer the Beneteau history in the UK certainly was formidable for almost 20 years, I always considered Beneteau as the main competition to the Jeanneau Dealer Network.
 They were indeed tough competition for many years despite Jeanneau being owned by Beneteau since 1995.
 This article is respectfully dedicated to an inspiring businesswoman, Annette Bénéteau-Roux.
 She was born on 04-08-1942.”
 Rob Woodward of Network Yacht Brokers Barcelona.

 Close to the bridge, on Quai des Greniers, Benjamin created his boatyard in the year 1884 he would call it: BÉNÉTEAU.
 At the time, boats were called luggers, and smacks, all were small sailboats.
-However, for these fishing boats, the performance was considered best by who got back to harbor first, since the first home would sell their fish at the highest price.
-The search for performance would remain central to architects and boat builders, leading them to surpass themselves; never allowing themselves to be satisfied as they were continually innovating.
+However, for these fishing boats, the performance was considered best by who got back to harbour first, since the first home would sell their fish at the highest price.
+The search for performance would remain central to architects and boat builders, leading them to surpass themselves; never allowing themselves to be satisfied as they were continually innovating during the Beneteau history

 Turn of the Century